terrenjpeterson/caloriecounter/README.md

 - WhatPizzaTypes (Sample utterance - What types of pizza are there?)
 - WhichRestaurants (Sample utterance - List of restaurants.)

+Within each of the intents, sample utterances are provided that construct the potential sentances that a user may provide.
+The value of the slot (i.e. Large Fry) gets passed to the lambda function as a unique attribute.

+## Custom Slots
 It is a combination of the sample utterances and slots that determine which intent the NLU models will invoke.
+These are maintained in Lex, and are used for training the models.

 Currently, here are the custom slots that are used by the intents.
 - FastFoodRestaurants (sample values: Chick-fil-A, McDonald's, Wendy's)